egor-tensin/jekyll-theme/README.md

 HTML string.
 Pages are sorted in the ascending order of `page.navbar.priority`.
-If a page on the navbar is paginated, set `page.navbar.paginated` to `true` so that it doesn't appear two or more times.
+If a page on the navbar is paginated, set `page.navbar.paginated` to `true` so that it doesn't appear more than once.
 You can add a glyphicon to the navbar link by settings `page.navbar.icon` to something like `home` or `envelope` (or [any other glyphicon]).